 1. So Adorable, You’ll Want to Snuggle One Up!

 Since the Morkie is a crossbreed, you are not guaranteed the exact looks you would if it were a purebred.
-However, the average full-grown Yorkie Maltese mix usually measures in at around 6 to 8 inches at the shoulder and from 4 to 8 pounds.
+However, as pointed in the first paragraph the average full-grown Yorkie Maltese mix usually measures in at around 6 to 8 inches at the shoulder and from 4 to 8 pounds.
 Teacup Morkies, on the other paw, are on the smaller side of that average.

 What about grooming?